 To help rid their home of summer debris, many homeowners do a deep clean during the fall.
 Unfortunately, while this is intended to help improve indoor air quality, it can have the opposite effect if the right cleaning products aren’t used.

 Many cleaning products contain toxic chemicals that can negatively impact your home’s air quality.
 Avoid the risks and dangers associated with these by using non-toxic cleaners whenever possible.

 You can even make your cleaning products using vinegar and water, tea tree oils, or baking soda.
 Being aware of the products that you use to clean can have a big impact on the safety of your home and can help to ensure that you have clean air.

 When Did You Last Check for Gas Leaks?

 While you’re focused on cleaning your home and improving your home’s air quality, it’s a good idea to check for gas leaks.
 Gas leaks can present very serious safety and health hazards, making it important that you locate and address any leaks as soon as possible.

 A simple inspection of your gas lines can help to locate any concerning areas or potential leaks.
 This is one easy way to ensure your home is safe and that the air your family is breathing is clean.

 Good luck as you work to clean away summer debris this fall.
-If you have any questions or concerns about your home’s air quality, call John Henry's Plumbing, Heating, and Air at (402) 809-1116.
+If you have any questions or concerns about your home’s air quality, call John Henry's Plumbing, Heating, Air, and Electrical at 402-809-1116.